idvorkin/idvorkin.github.io/_d/elder.md

 - **Connecting**.
 Modern elders are intentional about connecting with people, and joining communities.
 “Building rapport, laughing, playing, and socializing form a deep part of human thriving and impact our ability to collaborate.

 - **Serving**.
 Modern elders serve others.
 Modern elders ask, “How can I best serve this person?
-They Move from from attaining — where they seek to win — to attuning - where they seek to understand the environment, be in tune with it, and make it better.
+They move from attaining — where they seek to win — to attuning - where they seek to understand the environment, be in tune with it, and make it better.

 Book: Wisdom at work - modern elder [Wisdom at Work: The Making of a Modern Elder](https://www.amazon.com/Wisdom-Work-Making-Modern-Elder/dp/0525572902)